 in 2008 a seres called Crisis.
 Jason Todd as the Red Hood was made in the series with his hand on the mailbox jumping with a aussult rifle in his hand to attack.
 He was also made in the Teen Titans pack in 2013 of the DC New 52 pack holding a Japanese samrai sword and a gun and standing on a roof of a buliding.

-Although not officially a playable character in the game yet (it is rumored that Jason Todd will make an appearance as a DLC character later on) there are a few references to Jason Todd all of which ironically come from the Joker himself.
+Although not officially a playable character in the game yet (it was rumored that Jason Todd would make an appearance as a DLC character later on however it was confirmed that Lobo, Batgirl, Zod, Martian Manhunter, Scorpion, and Zatanna were the only ones) there are a few references to Jason Todd all of which ironically come from the Joker himself.
 In the game one of Joker's main weapons is his infamous crowbar likely the same one used to bash in Jason Todd's skull in the storyline A Death in the Family.
 Another reference that further proves this claim is dialogue used by Joker within the storyline when Damian Wayne compares Joker to Batman to which Joker denies.
 Surprised Damian asks if Joker is a hero in his alternate world to which Joker cheerfully responds: "Oh no dear boy.
 It's just that..
 Batman likes to corrupt young minds while I bash them out of their skulls.", and obvious nod at the death of Jason Todd once more.
 The final connection to Jason Todd in the game is Joker's alternate "Red Hood" costume.
 Joker originally was the first one to don the red helmet and cape, but Jason Todd is the one who currently dons the alias so the connection is undeniable.